isabella232/quickstart-snyk-serverless/README.md

 #### In the development subaccount:

-1. Sign in to the development subaccount as a user with IAM permission to create a CloudFormation stack and an IAM role.
+1. Sign in to the development subaccount as a user with IAM permission to create a CloudFormation stack and deploy IAM roles.
 2. [Deploy a Trek10 IAM role](https://fwd.aws/YrVVz).
 3. [Deploy a Snyk IAM role](https://fwd.aws/d9KN5).
 4. Sign out of the development subaccount.

 #### In the production subaccount:

-1. Sign in to the production subaccount as a user with IAM permission to create a CloudFormation stack and an IAM role.
+1. Sign in to the production subaccount as a user with IAM permission to create a CloudFormation stack and deploy IAM roles.
 2. [Deploy a Trek10 IAM role](https://fwd.aws/YrVVz).
 3. [Deploy a Snyk IAM role](https://fwd.aws/d9KN5).
 4. Sign out of the production subaccount.